DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-11-13-round-9-support-console-research-findings.md

 There needed to be more clarity on how to action claims within the support console.

-Participants expected to be able to perform all actions on the 'All claims' page.
+Participants thought they could perform all actions on the 'All claims' page.
 They needed help understanding why and how to perform actions within each section.

-However, they said that they would better understand how it worked once they had training.
+However, they said they would better understand how it worked after training.

 #### Recommendations

-Explore the purpose and need for an ‘all claims’ page.
-It is currently assumed that support users would want to see a list of all claims, but there is no evidence of a user's need for this.
-The primary purpose of the ‘All claims’ page is for providers to gain access to claims associated with them.
+Explore the purpose of the ‘All claims’ page.

+Provide better sign-posting for the payments, sampling, and clawback sections.

-Include a prompt on the page to help users understand where to go to act on a claim.
+Consider including prompts on the claim details page, accessed via ‘All claims’, to help users understand where to act on a claim.

 ### Status labels